What is a Forex EA and How Does it Work?

 What You Should Be Aware of Before Launching Your EA

-If you want to create and use your own EA, here some tips on what to do to make it work properly, outside of using a Forex Expert Advisor generator (this is a tool where you enter the parameters of your preferred trades, and the tool generates the EA program for you).
+If you want to build and use your own EA, here some tips on what to do to make it work properly, outside of using an EA generator (this is a tool where you enter the parameters of your preferred trades, and the tool generates the EA program for you).

 The first tip is to be wary of the reliability of backtesting results.
-You might think that great backtesting results are proof of your system being ready to prosper - unfortunately it's not that simple.
+You might think that great backtesting results are proof of your system being ready to prosper - unfortunately it is not that simple.